JasperFx/jasper/docs/guide/persistence/index.md

-# Persistent Inbox and Outbox Messaging
+# Durable Inbox and Outbox Messaging